dashvlas/awesome-ios-interview/Resources/English.md

 }
 ```

-## Spot the bug that occurs in the code:
+## Spot the bug that occurs in the code

 ```objectivec
 @interface MyCustomController : UIViewController